 My favourite image is the one of the junction, which is on a road on the short journey between my house and my parents house, where they have lived since I was a child.
 I must have driven through this junction tens of thousands of times but I never appreciated the shapes where the various curves all come together.

 The idea that ‘photography is simple’ might seem to be the case in many circumstances; after all most of the population carry cameras around in their pockets all day every day.

-With 1,074 photos a second uploaded to image sharing social media platform Instagram (Adams, S. 2021), photography is so accessible to everyone that to many it is indeed simple.
+With 1,074 photos a second uploaded to image sharing social media platform Instagram (Adams, S. 2021), photography is so accessible to everyone, that to many it is indeed simple.
 Photos of pets, family, food etc are often quick snaps on a phone with little thought or construction beyond ‘point and shoot’.

 But when we go beyond snapshots and consider photography as an artform, there are just too many layers for this statement to be true.

-There is so much that goes into creating an image, including but not limited to:
+As I have already touched on, there is so much that goes into creating an image, including but not limited to:

 The moment the shutter is pressed